School of Education and Human Sciences Code

 - Review and recommend renewal of current programs and potential new PDS sites in collaboration with the Office of the Dean;

-- Recommend ways to extend the professional development school experiences for faculty and students in the School of Education, and;
+- Recommend ways to extend the professional development school experiences for faculty and students in the School of Education and Human Sciences, and;

 - Seek external funding opportunities to support PDS at the University of Kansas.